PaloAltoNetworks/cortex-xpanse-python-sdk/README.md

 [Deprecated]
 A valid Bearer token can be supplied as an environment variable

-To supply a valid bearer token as an environment variabl, you can use the variable names ``XPANSE_BEARER_TOKEN``.
+To supply a valid bearer token as an environment variable, you can use the variable names ``XPANSE_BEARER_TOKEN``.

 .. code-block:: python